- Entering the Library

 JSTOR’s image based PDFs have been automatically tagged so that they can be read with screen readers like JAWS.
 Where tagging is not sufficient, manual tagging can be requested for a limited number of articles.
 See the JSTOR accessibility policy for details.

-Other Databases with ADA Compliance Policies
+Other Databases with Accessibility Policies

 - SAGE Accessibility Statement